donutrj/verdigris2/content/index.md

 Verdigris is also heavily inspired by other games; originally called Symhammer - as a amalgam of Symbaroum and Warhammer Fantasy.
 Inspiration is also taken from Knave, WutC, and many, many blog posts.
 # Getting Started
 Verdigris is intended to run in a late medieval fantasy setting, you're welcome to read more about it [[Setting|here]].
-Alternatively as a player feel free to get started by [[Characters|generating a character]].
+Alternatively as a player feel free to get started by [[Stats|generating a character]].